-The 2020 Chevrolet Camaro ZL1 is offered in two body styles which are the coupe and the convertible.
-While the coupe and the convertible get the same feature list, the convertible does get the added functionality of a folding fabric top.
+The 2020 Chevrolet Camaro ZL1 comes in two body styles, the coupe, and the convertible.
+While both have the same feature list, the convertible’s added functionality of a folding fabric top is the cherry on top of the cake.
 The convertible doesn’t feel as dialed-in in terms of handling since the coupe gets better bracing.
 We’d suggest opting for the convertible only if you live in a relatively tropical state where the weather is good enough for a top-down experience.
 But, if you want to take the car to the track, the coupe is the one to go for.
-If we compare it to 2020 Camaro you may find this beast a lot more powerful with a supercharged engine.

 2020 Chevrolet Camaro ZL1 Performance

-The 2020 model year finishes the 0-60 run in 3.5 seconds and goes on to finish the standing quarter-mile in an astonishing 11.4 seconds, which is nothing short of impressive for a vehicle in this category.
-There’s also no hesitation from the engine at any RPM, which goes on to prove the eager nature of the engine.
+The 2020 Camaro can hit 60 mph from a standstill in just 3.5 seconds and goes on to finish the standing quarter-mile in an astonishing 11.4 seconds.
+There’s no lag in the engine irrespective of the RPM range, which shows the eager nature of the engine.